icmx/just-monorepo/HOWTO.md

 }
 ```

-Then `package.json` of each sub-package should now contain the following properties:
+Then `package.json` of each sub-package should now contain following properties:

   - build script (`"scripts.build"`)
   - path working files (`"files"`)